-Designated teams will develop projects.
+Projects will be developed by designated teams.
 Every student must actively participate in course project.

 The project should cover high level of planning, design and preparation of MIS system requirements and cost estimates.

 Project grades will be adjusted for team members individually based of their contribution and performance.